-Cortney Lamar Charleston's poems have been published in a range of literary publications, notably POETRY, New England Review, Gulf Coast, TriQuarterly and The Iowa Review.
-Individual poems have been nominated for the Pushcart Prize on several occasions, and he has received fellowships from Cave Canem, The Conversation Literary Festival and the New Jersey State Council on the Arts.
-His debut poetry collection, Telepathologies, was selected by D.A.
-Powell for the 2016 Saturnalia Books Poetry Prize and was a finalist in several other first book competitions.
-The book was released in March 2017.
+Cortney Lamar Charleston's poems have appeared in a range of publications, including POETRY, The American Poetry Review, New England Review, Granta and The Nation.
+A Pushcart Prize-winning poet, Charleston has received a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation as well as fellowships from Cave Canem, The Conversation Literary Festival and the New Jersey State Council on the Arts.
+His debut full-length poetry collection, Telepathologies, was selected by D.A.
+Powell for the 2016 Saturnalia Books Poetry Prize and released in March 2017.
 His second full-length collection, Doppelgangbanger, will be published in Fall 2020 by Haymarket Books.

 2017 Ruth Lilly and Dorothy Sargent Rosenberg Fellow

 2017 New Jersey State Council on the Arts Fellow